OT-CONTAINER-KIT/redis-operator/docs/content/en/docs/CRD Reference/API Reference/_index.md

-Storage is the inteface to add pvc and pv support in redis
+Storage is the interface to add pvc and pv support in redis